looker-open-source/sdk-codegen/go/README.md

 ```
 ### Custom Context

 If you want even greater control over the lifecycle of the HTTP requests consider providing a [context](https://pkg.go.dev/context).
 Contexts can be set for all requests or per request.
+They can be combined with the timeout options mentioned in the previous section to fine-tune the lifecycle of your requests.

 If you wish to include timeout functionality in your custom context then you should leverage [context.WithTimeout](https://pkg.go.dev/context#WithTimeout).

-> Note: Setting a context will override any "Timeout" settings that you have applied!
+> Note: Custom contexts will be used as the parent context for any timeout you set as specified in the previous section.
+If the parent context gets cancelled it will propagate to the child context, but if the timeout context times out it does not propagate to the parent context.

 #### Custom Context for all requests

-Follow the example code snippet below if you want all requests to use the same context:
+Follow the example code snippet below if you want all requests to use the same parent context:

 ```go
 import "context"